-Bò bía, or a type of fresh spring rolls, have a good amount of vegetables in them.
-Despite the Chinese sausage, these rolls are fairly light, making them suitable for snacking throughout the day.
+Bò bía is a fresh type of spring roll, packed with vegetables.
+Despite containing Chinese sausages, these rolls are fairly light, so you can eat a ton of em!
+Or ya know for easy snacking.
 They aren’t typically served as full meals, but if you have 3 of them like I just did, you can forget about eating anything else.

-My mom clearly recalls that in Vietnam, these rolls never contained carrots for the same reason dồ chua contained little to none.
-Even though bò bía is perfect for taking on the go, she says most of them were eaten at the stand where they’re made.
-When not at home, how often do you get to eat next to the cook?
+My mom clearly recalls that in Vietnam, these rolls never had carrots in them for the same reason dồ chua didn’t–it was too expensive.
+Even though bò bía is designed as portable food, she says most of them were eaten at the stand where they’re made.
+How fun does that sound?

-Since these were meant to be simple street food snacks, having any extra containers for sauce was an extra step business owners wanted to avoid.
-Any on-the-side extras we’re used to seeing Stateside were usually put directly into the roll.
-When business was slow, these rolls would slightly dry out, so the cart owners would dip them in the hot water used to steam the veggies.
-This is a good way to revive some cold rolls at home too!
+Since these were simple street snacks, vendors didn’t fuss with any sauce containers.
+Any on-the-side extras we’re used to Stateside were usually put directly into the roll.
+When business was slow, these rolls would slightly dry out, so the cart owners would revive rolls by dipping them in the hot water used to steam the veggies.
+Clever!

 Bò Bía Recipe